80bots/80bots/README.md

 Almost all rest work related to application development on Laravel as well as on NextJS doesn’t require constant container rebuilds.

+### FYI

+`./start.sh` script installs all required app dependencies, configures docker architecture and runs all required services.
+After a local app version is successfully launched in .env file, a dynamic link to tunnels is generated on Serveo.net and these tunnels are launched.

+As a result of the successful launch of these tunnels, the local project becomes available for public on the web.
+Such a specific deployment is needed for making bots,deployed on AWS, able to interact with your local environment.

 ### Architecture overview

 Configuration of application architecture is provided in docker-compose.yml file and represents a set of services: